mannshah777/Cloud-Based-Note-Taking-System/README.md

-Created a we application that enables users to manage notes securely with cloud storage and Docker-based deployment.
+Created a web application that enables users to manage notes securely with cloud storage and Docker-based deployment.